 The Nominating and Governance Committee reviews the membership of the Board of the Company and Board committees on an ongoing basis.
 As part of this it regularly evaluates the balance of skills, knowledge and experience on the Board and then based on this evaluation, identifies and, if appropriate, recommends individuals to join the Board of the Company.
 The Committee used in 2011 an external search consultant to assist it in identifying potential new outside- directors.
-Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating Committee, the Company requires and would benefit from the potential candidate's skills knowledge and experience and if it decides the potential candidate is suitable and would add relevant skills, knowledge and experience to the Board of the Company, the Committee recommends to the Board of the Company that the potential candidate be appointed.
+Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating Committee, the Committee then discusses and considers the skills, knowledge and experience of the potential candidate.
+The Committee will assess if the Board of the Company requires and would benefit from the potential candidate's skills knowledge and experience and if it decides the potential candidate is suitable and would add relevant skills, knowledge and experience to the Board of the Company, the Committee recommends to the Board of the Company that the potential candidate be appointed.
 The Board of the Company then decides whether or not to appoint the candidate.
 The Committee considers diversity of the Board members when making recommendations to the Board of the Company.
 The Committee also reviews and recommends the corporate governance principles of the Company.
 At the Company's Board meeting on February 13, 2012 composition of the Nomination and Governance committee was amended to comprise Bruce Given (Chairman), Thomas Lynch and Cathrin Petty.